top of page

 Retail therapy, or the practice of using shopping as a form of self-care or stress relief, can have both benefits and risks.
 Some of the risks associated with retail therapy include:

-1. Financial problems: Over-shopping can lead to significant financial problems, such as high levels of debt and difficulty paying bills.
+1. Financial problems: Overshopping can lead to significant financial problems, such as high debt levels and difficulty paying bills.

 2. Emotional distress: Retail therapy can provide short-term relief, but it can also lead to feelings of guilt, shame, and depression in the long run.